init-byte/tak-server/4-certificate-gen.md

 ```
 >🛈 Example:
 ><br>./make RootCa.sh –-ca-name TAK-ID-CA-01
+><br>
+>Follow the prompt to name the intermediate CA. When prompted *Do you want me to move the files around so that future server and client certificates are signed by this new CA?
+[Y/N]*, type `y` as this is our desired outcome.)

 Generate a unique security certificate assigned directly to your server's domain name or IP address to encrypt all incoming connection traffic:
 ```